Intrinio

 DataTracks is a leading provider of XBRL tagging services.
 DataTracks offers Disclourse Management Solution, a cloud-based XBRL tagging solution, that helps companies prepare their regulatory filings for the SEC.
 DataTracks follows ‘Minds on, Hands off’ approach by providing Assisted Service.
 The solution also features multiple authors to collaborate from multiple locations on a single source […more]

-Annual Comprehensive Financial Report Taxonomy, Demonstration Release, 2021
+Public Review: Annual Comprehensive Financial Report Taxonomy

 University of Michigan Partners with Flint, MI on XBRL Reporting Program